-Here in Metamorphosis for example, you are presented with a glue like substance, a pop up appears on screen saying you can now climb walls.
-Lets you do a tiny bit of that, and then you realize quickly the glue runs out.
+Here in Metamorphosis, for example, you are presented with a glue-like substance, a pop-up appears on the screen saying you can now climb walls.
+Let’s you do a tiny bit of that, and then you realize quickly the glue runs out.
 Now you have another puzzle of trying to find the glue again to deal with the next puzzle.
-It’s fun, a part of the game and not a boring “this is too easy” or “too hard” experience.
+It’s fun, a part of the game, and not a boring “this is too easy” or “too hard” experience.

 You will have to navigate moving CRAZY fast and not falling off the edges.
-Initially you might move very slow, but as you get use it, by the end of the game you are going to be speed running everywhere.
+Initially, you might move very slow, but as you get used to it, by the end of the game you are going to be speedrunning everywhere.
 What a fun mechanic.

-You are able to have a top down view of the map you currently on, as well as all the places you have walked to.
+You are able to have a top-down view of the map you currently on, as well as all the places you have walked to.
 This little tool is very helpful to help you figure out how to “get to the other side”.
 Use it often.